albertvisser/treedocs/readme.rst

 - Python
 - PyQT(5) for the current GUI version
-- wxPython (Phoenix) for a version of the GUI where I don't have the rich text field fully working yet.
+- wxPython (Phoenix) for an earlier version of the GUI.

-Note that the current implementation uses *pickle* for storing the data.
+Note that data files are not interchangeable between the GUI variants.
-I'm in the process of providing an alternative data backend, because I already tried out json and sqlite for NoteTree, I thought MomgoDB might be a good choice.
-It's still a work in progress though.
+This is because they handle rich text differently.